 Walk After Eating

 If you take a walk after your meal, your metabolism goes up to utilize all the energy you just consumed much easier so it isn’t stored as fat and you also aren’t restless from pent up energy.
-This also goes with simply choosing to stand instead of sit.
+This also means simply choosing to stand instead of sit can have positive effects.

 If you sleep regularly, your body will better be able to handle waking differences in blood sugar.
 Night owl or not, get a regular sleep schedule.

 Don’t go full paranoid, but be wary and investigate your methods of consuming carbohydrates.
-High fiber ways of consuming of consuming carbs, like oatmeal, are healthy.
+High fiber ways of consuming carbs, like oatmeal, are healthy.

 Try looking up information on sugar crashes and the ability to regulate them, since they always come after a sugar high.
 Here is a short video that talks about preventing them: